Skip to main content

 • High-Intensity Interval Training (HIIT) ∞ HIIT involves short bursts of intense effort followed by brief recovery periods.
 This type of training is highly effective at stimulating fat oxidation and improving cardiovascular health.
 It can also enhance insulin sensitivity and has been shown to be a time-efficient method for reducing visceral fat, the metabolically active fat stored around the organs that is a significant contributor to inflammation and hormonal disruption.

 By prioritizing the building of muscle and the reduction of fat, you are fundamentally altering the landscape of your body’s hormonal factory.
 You are decreasing the amount of aromatase-rich tissue while increasing the amount of metabolically beneficial tissue.
-This shift in directly reduces your body’s capacity to convert testosterone into estrogen, addressing the root cause of the imbalance.
+This shift in body composition directly reduces your body’s capacity to convert testosterone into estrogen, addressing the root cause of the imbalance.

 Strategic exercise that builds muscle and reduces fat directly lowers the body’s production of the aromatase enzyme, thereby decreasing estrogen conversion at its source.